-TRB will conduct a webinar on March 12, 2014, from 2:00pm to 3:30pm ET that will present information included in a report on the “Potential Use of Social Media in the NEPA Process
+TRB conducted a webinar on March 12, 2014, from 2:00pm to 3:30pm ET that presented information included in a report on the “Potential Use of Social Media in the NEPA Process

 Social media has the potential to supplement the public involvement aspects of the NEPA process.
-The webinar will include an overview of survey results and case study observations that inform suggested practices for implementing social media as a NEPA public involvement tool.
+The webinar included an overview of survey results and case study observations that inform suggested practices for implementing social media as a NEPA public involvement tool.

 - Eileen Barron, Utah Department of Transportation

 Moderated by: Lloyd Brown, American Association of State Highway and Transportation Officials (AASHTO)